Huawei HiCar

 Huawei HiCar is a mobile app developed by Huawei to mirror features of an Android EMUI and HarmonyOS device, such as a smartphone, on a car's dashboard information and entertainment head unit.

 Once an HarmonyOS device is paired with the car's head unit, the system can mirror some apps on the vehicle's display.
 Supported apps include GPS mapping and navigation, music playback, SMS, telephony, and Web search.
 The system supports both touchscreen and button-controlled head units.
 Hands-free operation through voice commands via Celia is available and recommended to reduce driver distraction.

 Functionality

-Huawei HiCar runs on Huawei EMUI Android and HarmonyOS operating systems, enabling a mobile device to act as a master to a vehicle's dashboard head unit.
+Huawei HiCar runs on Huawei legacy EMUI Android and current HarmonyOS operating systems, enabling a mobile device to act as a master to a vehicle's dashboard head unit.
 Once the user's mobile device is connected to the vehicle, the head unit serves as an external display for the device, presenting supported software in a car-specific user interface provided by the Huawei HiCar app.
 It can be tethered wirelessly via Bluetooth, NFC or USB support.